truckersmp-cli/truckersmp-cli/README.md

 # Forbid Discord Rich Presence in multiplayer of ETS2
 [ets2mp]
 without-rich-presence = true

+# Even if there are no game specific settings for ATSMP,
+# the empty section is needed if the user wants to apply the settings
+# in the "[DEFAULT]" section
+[atsmp]

+# Game mode specific settings for ETS2 singleplayer
+[ets2]

 # Use custom game options only when starting singleplayer of ATS
 [ats]